Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

-{\em Proof of Claim~\ref{prop-delete-edge-claim-x-y-not-iso}.} Fix an isometric path $P$ in $G$.
-Then $P$ is an induced path in $G$, and consequently, any internal vertex of $P$ has two nonadjacent neighbors in $G$.
+{\em Proof of Claim~\ref{prop-delete-edge-claim-x-y-not-iso}.} Since all isometric paths are induced, it suffices to prove the first statement.
+Fix an induced path $P$ in $G$.
+Then any internal vertex of $P$ has two nonadjacent neighbors in $P$, and therefore in $G$ as well (because the path $P$ is induced).
 Since $x$ and $y$ are simplicial, it follows that neither $x$ nor $y$ is an internal vertex of $P$.~$\blacklozenge$